blitzstudios/slate/source/includes/_players.md

 # Players

+## Fetch all players

-> To fetch a user object, use this code:
+> To fetch all players, use this code:

 ```shell
 curl "https://api.sleeper.app/v1/players/nfl"